 When trading currency, it is essential to understand the concept of “pips.”
 A single pip refers to the smallest amount by which prices of an asset can change, regardless of that asset’s class or market.
 In foreign currency markets, prices are almost always expressed out to four decimal places.
 This means that a single pip will mean 0.0001 (1/100 of 1%) in whatever unit of currency is being traded.
 This can also be referred to as one basis point.

 Note, however, that a pip does not always have to mean 0.0001.
 A pip is defined as the smallest unit of change for a given asset regardless of how that unit is measured.
 If, for some reason, a particular asset were measured in tenths of a cent, then a pip would mean 0.1.

 As with many forex-oriented platforms, AvaTrade has a complicated fee structure.
-Investors need a minimum balance of 100 units in their base currency (for example 100 euros or pounds).
+Investors need a minimum investment entry of $100.
 It also charges an inactivity fee of $50 after three months without trading, and a $100 inactivity fee for each 12 month period.

 AvaTrade’s main fee structure comes from the bid-ask spread with currency pairs.
 The spread changes constantly, and is different based for each given set of assets.
 In particular a bid-ask spread tends to be higher for less common currencies.
 For example, at time of writing the EUR/USD pair had a spread of 0.9 pips, while the NZD/USD pair had a spread of 1.8 pips.
 Currencies also generate an interest charge when held overnight.